Eli-rach/Lab3NewRepo/README.md

 Here are some changes!

-I'm a god and goodluck to the rest
+I'm a god and good luck to the rest